 They lift from me and I turn my head towards them.
-They're all men with bright eyes and humming magic, the kind of magic that kicks you in the teeth and when you're down.
-I blink.
-I wish I were dead.
+They're all men with bright eyes and humming magic, the kind of magic that kicks you in the teeth when you're down.
+I blink, wishing I were dead.
 Together they circle and they taunt me.
 They taunt my goddess, and they taunt my people.

 After awhile they fear I'm dead and one comes near.
 I flinch as he kicks me in my gut, knocking the wind from my lungs.
 His magic presses into me, a restrictive coil.
 They get the reaction they want: my shaper reflexes respond.
 I try to take on my totem shape.

 The pain is white hot, searing across my bone and muscle and joints.
 I can't breathe.
 The ring binds me human and now something breaks painful across not just my body, but my mind.
 I gasp for air until I can scream.
 Then I scream and I scream.
 I can't control my reflex.
 I try to shape, I try to shape—each time the pain cuts deeper and deeper until I'm hunched fetal and making noise without sound.
 There's no sound because the pain eats everything inside of me until there's almost nothing left.

 In every life we experience a single moment that strips us clean and reveals what we really are.

 I'm a coward.